BusovE/rsschool-cv/cv.md

 + Git (basic, in the process of studying);
 + Webpack 4 (basic, in the process of studying);
 + Soft: Visual Studio Code, Figma & Photoshop.

+### Code examples:
+On this link you will see my code in future projects [Link to see my code](https://github.com/BusovE)

+### Experience:
+This item will be completed as you progress of the course RS School.

+### Education:
+2006-2011 - Belarusian National Technical University, Mechanical engineering faculty, engineer.

+### English:
+A2.